Claude Code review

 • Is Claude Code output worse than hand-written code?

 Not by default.
 Claude Code often produces clean, readable code.
 The risks lie less in the syntax than in architecture and operations decisions: roles, RLS, secrets, dependencies and infrastructure.
-Those are exactly the points we review, regardless of how the code was created.
+Those are exactly the points I review, regardless of how the code was created.

 • Can't I just ask Claude Code for a review myself?